mulefish/flowchart/README.md

 # Create a Graph!
 http://localhost:3000/

-Make and save the JSON from the textarea
+Make and save the JSON from the textarea to the 'initialData.json'
 # See a graph!
 http://localhost:3000/telos